What Happens After an Abnormal Pap Smear?

 • Noncancerous benign cysts

-• Chronic conditions, like diabetes or autoimmune diseases
+• Chronic conditions like diabetes or autoimmune diseases

 An abnormal Pap smear can also indicate cellular changes in the cervix related to HPV or precancerous cervical cells and, very rarely, cervical cancer itself.
 But take a deep breath — the chances that you have cervical cancer are quite low; abnormal results are most often due to HPV infections.